 In the normal course of our business, we provide payment terms to certain of our customers.
 As a result, our business could be adversely affected if our customers' financial condition deteriorates and they are unable to repay us.
 This risk may increase if there is a general economic downturn affecting a large number of our customers or if our customers fail to manage their business effectively or adequately disclose their financial condition to us.
-We believe that the probability of circumstances that could lead to nonperformance by these customers is low.
 The Company manages the risk of customer default through a combination of due diligence, contractual terms, and a diversified customer base.
 The number of customers, as well as our ability to discontinue service, contributes to reduce credit risk with respect to accounts receivable.
 Despite such mitigation efforts, customer defaults may occur.